Golden Horn: Tersane Istanbul

 Sometimes claimed as the oldest shipyard in the world, the Haliç Shipyard (Haliç Tersanesi in Turkish) was founded by Sultan Mehmed II in 1455.
 It remained in operation both for shipbuilding and repairs into the 1960s but then fell into disrepair.
 The site is now being redeveloped as the giant Tersane Istanbul project which will bring hotels, museums, art galleries, shops and restaurants to a very rundown area.
 In February 2019 President Erdoğan announced the start of the project and in October 2021 it started to open when the Contemporary Istanbul art fair was staged there.
 It is intended that the Sadberk Hanım Museum will relocate to Tersane Istanbul from Sarıyer as part of the project.

 In popular culture

 The Golden Horn is featured in many works of literature dealing with classical themes.
 For example, G. K. Chesterton's poem Lepanto contains the memorable couplet "From evening isles fantastical rings faint the Spanish gun, / And the Lord upon the Golden Horn is laughing in the sun."

+Waterfront Development and Cultural Transformation

+The Golden Horn area has undergone significant urban transformation in recent decades.
+Historically known as an important harbor and industrial zone during the Byzantine and Ottoman periods, many of the factories and shipyards along the shoreline declined during the late twentieth century.

+Industrial heritage

+The transformation of the Golden Horn also included the adaptive reuse of industrial sites along its shoreline, particularly in neighborhoods such as Cibali.
+One of the most notable examples is the Cibali Tobacco Factory, originally established in 1884 during the late Ottoman period.
+In addition to its role as a major tobacco production facility, the factory became an important center of labor, employing a significant number of women workers.

+This aspect highlights a lesser-documented dimension of the Golden Horn’s industrial history, where female labor played a visible role in urban production processes.
+The participation of women in such environments contributed not only to the local economy but also to broader social changes in Istanbul during the late nineteenth and early twentieth centuries.

+Following the decline of industrial activity in the late twentieth century, the site underwent restoration and was repurposed for educational use.
+Today, it serves as part of Kadir Has University, reflecting a broader trend in which former industrial structures along the Golden Horn have been integrated into the contemporary urban and cultural fabric.

+In response, several urban renewal and environmental restoration projects were initiated to improve the water quality and redevelop the surrounding neighborhoods.
+Parks, walking paths, and cultural spaces have been created along the coastline, contributing to the revitalization of the area and making the Golden Horn an important recreational and cultural destination in modern Istanbul.